groue/CombineTraits/README.md

 ## What is this?

-CombineTraits solves a problem with the [Combine] framework: publishers do not tell how many elements can be published.
-It is particularly the case of [AnyPublisher], the publisher type that is the most frequently returned by our frameworks or applications: one must generally assume that it may publish zero, one, or more elements before it completes.
+CombineTraits solves a problem with the [Combine] framework: publishers do not tell how many values can be published.
+It is particularly the case of [AnyPublisher], the publisher type that is the most frequently returned by our frameworks or applications: one must generally assume that it may publish zero, one, or more values before it completes.

 Quite often, we have to rely on the context or the documentation in order to lift doubts.
 For example, we expect a publisher that publishes the result of some network request to publish only one value, or the eventual network error.
 We do not deal with odd cases such as a completion without any value, or several published values.